-trade sold between 242c and 280c/kg.
-Medium and heavy weight feeder steers made from 239c to 280c/kg.
+the trade sold between 240c and 295c/kg.
+Feeder steers made from 232c to 296c/kg.

 Grown steers sold from 244c to 297c/kg.
 Bullocks made between 255c and 302c/kg.
 Heavy weight grown heifers sold between